ElementsProject/lightning/doc/developers-guide/app-development/rest.md

 ## Installation

+The plugin is built-in with Core Lightning but its python dependencies are not, and must be installed separately.
-Install required packages with `pip install json5 flask flask_restx gunicorn pyln-client flask-socketio gevent gevent-websocket` or `pip install -r requirements.txt`.
+Install required packages with `pip install -r plugins/clnrest/requirements.txt`.

-Note: if you have the older c-lightning-rest plugin, you can use `disable-plugin clnrest.py` to avoid any conflict with this one.
+Note: if you have the older c-lightning-rest plugin, you can configure Core Lightning with `disable-plugin=clnrest.py` option to avoid any conflict with this one.
 Of course, you could use this one instead!

 ## Configuration

 If `rest-port` is not specified, the plugin will disable itself.

 - --rest-port: Sets the REST server port to listen to (3010 is common)

 - --rest-protocol: Specifies the REST server protocol.
 Default is HTTPS.

 - --rest-host: Defines the REST server host.
 Default is 127.0.0.1.

 - --rest-certs: Defines the path for HTTPS cert & key.
 Default path is same as RPC file path to utilize gRPC's client certificate.
 If it is missing at the configured location, new identity will be generated.

 - --rest-csp: Creates a whitelist of trusted content sources that can run on a webpage and helps mitigate the risk of attacks.
+Default CSP:
-Default CSP is set as `default-src 'self'; font-src 'self'; img-src 'self' data:; frame-src 'self'; style-src 'self' 'unsafe-inline'; script-src 'self' 'unsafe-inline';`.
+`default-src 'self'; font-src 'self'; img-src 'self' data:; frame-src 'self'; style-src 'self' 'unsafe-inline'; script-src 'self' 'unsafe-inline';`
+Example CSP:
-Example CSP: `rest-csp=default-src 'self'; font-src 'self'; img-src 'self'; frame-src 'self'; style-src 'self'; script-src 'self';`.
+`rest-csp=default-src 'self'; font-src 'self'; img-src 'self'; frame-src 'self'; style-src 'self'; script-src 'self';`.

 - --rest-cors-origins: Define multiple origins which are allowed to share resources on web pages to a domain different from the one that served the web page.
 Default is `*` which allows all origins.
 Example to define multiple origins:

 ```
 rest-cors-origins=https://localhost:5500